Soft Beer Pretzels Recipe

 - Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and let rise in a warm place until doubled, about 1 hour.

 - Preheat oven to 425°.
 Punch dough down.
 Turn onto a lightly floured surface; divide and shape into eight balls.
-Roll each into a 14-in. rope; twist into a pretzel shape.
+Roll each into a 24-in. rope.
+Curve ends of each rope to form a circle; twist ends once and lay over opposite side of circle, pinching ends to seal.

 - In a Dutch oven, bring water and baking soda to a boil.
 Drop pretzels, two at a time, into boiling water.
 Cook 30 seconds.
 Remove with a slotted spoon; drain well on paper towels.